rtcharity/eahub.org/CONTRIBUTING.md

 guidelines (adapted from [here](https://chris.beams.io/posts/git-commit/)) for all commits, but especially for the final, squashed one:
 1. Separate subject from body with a blank line
-1. Limit the subject line to 50 characters
-1. Capitalize the subject line
 1. Do not end the subject line with a period
 1. Use the imperative mood in the subject line
 1. Use the body to explain what and why vs. how